IndEcol/country_converter/README.rst

 Most of the underlying data can be found in Wikipedia. https://en.wikipedia.org/wiki/ISO_3166-1 is a good starting point.
-UN regions/codes are given on the United Nation Statistical Division (unstats_) web-page.
+UN regions/codes are given on the United Nation Statistical Division (unstats_) webpage.
 EXIOBASE_ and WIOD_ classification were extracted from the respective databases.
-The membership of OECD_, UN_ and EU_ can be found at the membership organisations webpages.
+The membership of OECD_, UN_ and EU_ can be found at the membership organisations' webpages.

 .. _unstats: http://unstats.un.org/unsd/methods/m49/m49regin.htm
 .. _OECD: http://www.oecd.org/about/membersandpartners/list-oecd-member-countries.htm